anjanl0g/whatsapp-spammer-tool/README.md

-# 💬 WhatsApp Message Spamming Script (Educational & Ethical Use)
+# 💬 WhatsApp Message Spamming Tool (Educational & Ethical Use)

 A Python-based script designed for **responsible WhatsApp message spamming and testing**.
 This tool facilitates sending rotating messages with customizable delays and repetition counts.
 It is intended for **educational purposes, ethical hacking scenarios, and automation testing** within controlled environments where explicit consent has been obtained.